Listen to this post: 7mins

 Carrying the weight of the world

-I had a bit of a meltdown a weel ago to my partner, and she was really, really kind and gentle and supportive.
+I had a bit of a meltdown a week ago to my partner, and she was really, really kind and gentle and supportive.
 Through talking with her I realised that it wasn't just my own physical pain that was affecting me, it was all of the world's pain on top of that.

 It's the fact that we're still in a pandemic, with serious health effects on individuals and communities, but no individuals, except for some chronically ill people and a few activists, seem to care anymore, and governments at all levels have washed their hands of their responsibilities for public health.